Our Services

 Helpful Resources

-Antiphospholipid syndrome (APS) is an autoimmune disorder where antibodies attack phospholipids, triggering abnormal blood clots in arteries and veins.
-This overactive clotting can cause serious complications, including recurrent miscarriages, strokes, deep vein thrombosis (DVT), and pulmonary embolism.
+Antiphospholipid syndrome (APS) is an autoimmune disorder in which the immune system produces antibodies that attack phospholipids, leading to abnormal blood clots in arteries and veins.
+This excessive clotting can cause serious complications, including recurrent miscarriages, strokes, deep vein thrombosis (DVT), and pulmonary embolism.

 Key facts about antiphospholipid syndrome: